 Held over 4 days in July, the Gurtenfestival includes over 60 international acts and as many DJs playing a wide range of music from pop to funk, country and blues.
 Swiss musicians also perform, on the Waldbuhne stage.

-The next Gurtenfestival will be held between 11 and 14 July 2018.
-The line-up has now been confirmed to include the Gorillaz, Prophets of Rage and Alt-J.
+The next Gurtenfestival will be held between 15 and 18 July 2020.
+The line-up has yet to be announced.